redox-os/book/src/introduction/why_redox.md

 ### BSD

-It is no secret that we're more in favor of BSD, than Linux (although most of us are still Linux users, for various reasons).
-This is because of certain security features that allow the construction of a more reliable system, things like [jails] and [ZFS].
+It is no secret that we're more in favor of BSD.
+The BSD community has led the way in many innovations in the past 2 decades.
+Things like [jails] and [ZFS] yield more reliable systems, and other operating systems are still catching up.

-BSD isn't quite there yet:
+But BSD doesn't meet our needs:

 - It still has a monolithic kernel.
 This means that a single buggy driver can crash, hang, or, in the worst case, cause damage to the system.
 - The use of C in the kernel makes it probable to write code with memory safety issues.